 Now, I didn’t think much of it at first, but as I read through it again, I realized that it makes a surprising amount of sense.
 What if she didn’t make a mistake?
 So, for this theory to make sense, I will have to go through both possibilities separately.

-Possibility Number One: J.K.
+Possibility No. 1: J.K.
 Rowling goofed.
 I know; we’d all love to think that our favorite storyteller is infallible, but as the aforementioned mistake pages point out, she isn’t.
 No one’s perfect, anyhow.
 If this is the case, it’s just a little mix-up – no harm done.
 However, there is the other theory, and that brings me to:

-Possibility Number Two: It isn’t a mistake and this is one of the many clever clues she has hidden within the books.
-If we assume that this is the case, one of two things has to be true: either she fudged the first names and meant for them to be the same person, or the two Rookwoods are somehow related.
-Let’s go back to what we already know about Death Eaters and the various different fates that befell them after dear old Voldy (I can see J.R. shaking her head in distaste already) disappeared from the public eye for about thirteen years.
+Possibility No. 2: It isn’t a mistake and this is one of the many clever clues she has hidden within the books.
+If we assume that this is the case, one of two things has to be true: Either she fudged the first names and meant for them to be the same person or the two Rookwoods are somehow related.
+Let’s go back to what we already know about Death Eaters and the various different fates that befell them after dear old Voldy (I can see J.R. shaking her head in distaste already) disappeared from the public eye for about 13 years.
 Many were sent to Azkaban, such as Bellatrix Lestrange, the group of wizards that she broke out with (including the above-mentioned Algernon), and the falsely accused Sirius Black.
 But others – like Karkaroff, head of Durmstrang Academy, and even Snape, who Dumbledore himself still trusts – have been allowed to function as (fairly) normal citizens in the wizarding community.
 Applying this fact to the theory that having two Rookwoods is not a mistake tells us that it is possible for Voldemort’s retired followers to work for the Ministry of Magic.
-We have seen in OotP that Fudge would go pretty far to get his way (i.e. defamation of character, lying, etc.), so it not unreasonable to think that even though he did not want to admit to Voldemort’s resurrection, he would still probably want to keep an eye out.
+We have seen in Order of the Phoenix that Fudge would go pretty far to get his way (e.g., defamation of character, lying), so it is not unreasonable to think that even though he did not want to admit to Voldemort’s resurrection, he would still probably want to keep an eye out.
 The easiest way to do that is to fight fire with fire.

-The final question, then, is this: are former Death Eaters assets in the fight against Voldy, or is their meddling that is hindering the Ministry?
+The final question, then, is this: Are former Death Eaters assets in the fight against Voldy, or is their meddling hindering the Ministry?
 We shall just have to wait until J.K.
 Rowling tells us herself.
 Or through Harry, of course.